Trending Topics

 Kate Randolph, BS

-Kate recently graduated in May 2020 from Central Methodist University where she graduated with honors with a Bachelor of Science Degree in Biology.
-She is highly motivated to continue working to complete the pre-requisites before pursuing admission as a physician assistant student in 2021.
-She is currently employed at Mercy Hospital in Creve Couer as a patient care associate in the Medical Progressive Care Unit where she is able to provide excellent patient care and follow her passion for medicine, while obtaining valuable experience in the healthcare field.
+Kate graduated in 2020 from Central Methodist University with honors with a Bachelor of Science Degree in Biology with plans to pursue admission as a physician assistant student while employed at Mercy Hospital in Creve Couer as a patient care associate.
 She hopes one day to work as a pediatric physician assistant taking care of infants and children in their time of need.

 David Wright, MS, PA-C, NREMT-P, is a physician assistant at Washington University in St. Louis working in the Division of Pediatric Emergency Medicine.
 He is a former paramedic who has worked in a busy 911 response service, hospital emergency rooms, and as a flight paramedic.
 He also currently holds certifications as a Nationally Registered Paramedic, TEMS, EMS Instructor, Clinical Simulation Instructor, Firefighter I & II and Hazmat Operations.
 His passions include EMS education, clinical simulation and furthering the EMS profession.